Seagate/halon/distributed-process-scheduler/README.md

 uses, the node identifiers always end up sorted in the same way (e.g. if the idenfier is just an integer, then all identifiers use the same amount of digits an the transport produces them in sequence).

+Another limitation is that nodes used in a test cannot be destroyed until the test completes.
+The scheduler might try to interact with the nodes if some process sends a message to them.
+But if the node is dead and therefore unable to reply to registry queries, for instance, then the scheduler might block.

 ## Finding a bug